Who We Are

 Development Coordinator

 Bailey recently associate produced Shiny Happy People: A Teenage Holy War on Prime Video.
-During her undergraduate studies, she worked for Story Force as a creative intern and researcher.
-Bailey earned her B.A. in Interactive Design for Media and a minor in Theatre from West Virginia University.
-She went on to study Film Production at UCLA’s Film & Television Summer Institute.
+During her undergraduate studies, she worked for Story Force as a creative intern and researcher, as well as a media intern for WVU Arts & Entertainment.
+She earned her B.A. in Interactive Design for Media with a minor in Theatre from West Virginia University and went on to study Film Production at UCLA’s Film & Television Summer Institute.